-We are a holding company, and we rely in part on dividends paid by our subsidiaries, Sinovac Beijing, Sinovac Dalian, Sinovac R&D and Sinovac Biomed for our cash needs, mainly our operating expenses.
-The payment of dividends in China is subject to limitations.
+We are a holding company, and we rely in part on dividends paid by our subsidiaries for our cash needs, including our operating expenses and additional investment opportunities.
+The payment of dividends from subsidiaries in China is subject to limitations.
 Regulations in the PRC currently permit payment of dividends only out of accumulated profits as determined in accordance with accounting standards and regulations in China.
 Our subsidiary is also required to set aside at least a portion of its after-tax profit based on PRC accounting standards each year to fund the statutory surplus reserves.

 The reserves can be used to recoup previous years' losses, if any, and, subject to the approval of the relevant PRC government authority, may be converted into share capital in proportion to their existing shareholdings, or by increasing the par value of the shares currently held by them.
 Such reserves, however, are not distributable as cash dividends.
 In addition, at discretion of their board of directors, our subsidiaries may allocate a portion of their after-tax profits based on PRC accounting standards to the employee welfare and bonus funds, which shall be utilized for collective staff benefits.
-In addition, if Sinovac Beijing, Sinovac Dalian, Sinovac R&D or Sinovac Biomed incurs debt on its own behalf in the future, the instruments governing the debt may restrict the ability of one or more of our PRC subsidiaries, as the case may be, to pay dividends or make other distributions to us.
+In addition, if our PRC subsidiaries incurs debt on its own behalf in the future, the instruments governing the debt may restrict the ability of one or more of our PRC subsidiaries, as the case may be, to pay dividends or make other distributions to us.

-The ability of our subsidiary to convert remninbi into U.S. dollars and make payments to us is subject to PRC foreign exchange regulations.
-Under these regulations, the remninbi is convertible for current account items, including the distribution of dividends, interest payments, trade and service-related foreign exchange transactions.
-Conversion of remninbi for capital account items, such as direct investment, loan, security investment and repatriation of investment, however, is still subject to the approval of SAFE.
+The ability of our subsidiary to convert renminbi into U.S. dollars and make payments to us is subject to PRC foreign exchange regulations.
+Under these regulations, the renminbi is convertible for current account items, including the distribution of dividends, interest payments, trade and service-related foreign exchange transactions.
+Conversion of renminbi for capital account items, such as direct investment, loan, security investment and repatriation of investment, however, is still subject to the approval of SAFE.
 See "Item 10.
 Additional Information - D. Exchange Controls."